Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

 Lastly, we're going to add an image (`<img>`) and a link (`<a></a>`) to our page.
 Thus far, we've only dealt with tags that have text inside.
 However, these last two tags are a little bit different.
 The anchor (link) tag has opening and closing tags, but the image tag doesn't.
 And both of them require you to set attributes to make them useful.
 Here's the syntax for setting a tag attribute in HTML: `<tag attribute="value"></tag>` or `<tag attribute="value">`.
 One tag can have any number of attributes.

-Add an image tag inside of the h1 tag after "THE Ohio State University".
+Add an [image tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img) inside of the h1 tag after "THE Ohio State University".
 Set its `src` attribute to "https://upload.wikimedia.org/wikipedia/en/thumb/e/e1/Ohio_State_University_seal.svg/150px-Ohio_State_University_seal.svg.png", the URL of OSU's seal on Wikipedia.
 This attribute tells the browser where to find the image you'd like to display.
 Set the `alt` attribute to "University Seal".
 This attribute is important for accessibility because visually impaired people browse the web using [screen readers](https://en.wikipedia.org/wiki/Screen_reader).
-It also tells the browser what to display if the browser cannot retrieve the image. ([more info](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img))
+It also tells the browser what to display if the browser cannot retrieve the image.

-Add an anchor tag around "Columbus, Ohio" in the paragraph about Ohio State from Wikipedia.
-Set its `href` attribute to "https://www.columbus.gov/", Columbus's website. ([more info](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a))
+Add an [anchor tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) around "Columbus, Ohio" in the paragraph about Ohio State from Wikipedia.
+Set its `href` attribute to "https://www.columbus.gov/", Columbus's website.

 Checkpoint 6: